JANUARY 8 - Registration opens

 This event will follow the IMD Wax Policy which can be found here.
 The race organizers will make a wax call by the morning of Wednesday, January 27th, which will be communicated to all coaches via email.

-As of 1/6/21 we have about 1.5K (two-way width) of human-made snow trails groomed (see map).
-This effort utilized ~800k gallons of water and 25 shifts of people working late nights and early mornings.
-We hope to make more snow and get some natural between now and the race days.
-The planned courses are what we hope to be able to develop.
-The Para Sit-Ski Distance Course map will be posted soon.
+As of 1/25 we have about 1.5K (two-way width) of human-made snow trails groomed (see map).
+This effort utilized a lot of water and ~ 30 shifts of people working late nights and early mornings.

 Please refer to the “COVID Considerations” section of this webpage for the BSF COVID-19 Event Guide for procedures that have been submitted to the Gallatin County Health Department to ensure the safety of all in attendance at the races.